SmartableAI/microsoft-azure/_learning/courses/microsoft-learn-cmu-virtualization.md

 ---
 title: "Virtualize resources in the cloud"
-excerpt: "Discover virtualization and how it enables many technologies in the cloud, including virtual machines, containers and networks."
+excerpt: "Cloud Admin course from Dr. Majd Sakr at Carnegie Mellon University.
+Discover virtualization and how it enables many technologies in the cloud, including virtual machines, containers and networks."
 webUrl: https://docs.microsoft.com/en-us/learn/modules/cmu-virtualization/
 type: course
 price: Free